Shimizu-Technology/shimizu-order-suite/README.md

 - **Menu/MenuItem/Category**: Menu management
   - All belong to restaurant directly or through associations
   - Menu items can have option groups and options
+  - Menu items can have advance_notice_hours for items requiring preparation time (e.g., 24 hours)

 - **Layout/SeatSection/Seat**: Table layout configuration
   - All belong to restaurant through associations